Squirrel/Squirrel.Server/README.md

 # Deploying the server

-1. Run `script/setup` and follow the prompts.
+1. Run `script/bootstrap`.
 1. Install the [Herkou Toolbelt](https://toolbelt.heroku.com).
-1. Run `script/heroku-deploy` to create the app on Heroku, configure the environment, push the code and open the admin interface in your browser!
+1. Run `script/heroku-deploy` to create the app on Heroku and push the code.

 # Configuring your client